 This page is here to help students taking or revising our course Meteorology & Astronomy.
-The meteorology component is subtitled 'Meteorology: an introduction to weather, climate and the environment' and is a course intended for anyone with an interest in the subject and a basic knowledge of physical science and standard grade mathematics.
+The meteorology component is subtitled 'Meteorology: an introduction to weather, climate and the environment' and is a course intended for anyone with an interest in the subject who has a basic knowledge of physical science and standard grade mathematics.
 The slides and notes here are based on an earlier version of the course compared with the slightly shortened version now given..

 by John S. Reid

 ***** THE LECTURES ARE TRANSLATED INTO pdf FILES for both the slides (1 to-a page) and the summaries (6 to-a-page).

 ***** In addition to the overhead summaries, course notes are included for most sections of the course (in pdf format).
 Views expressed in these notes are personal views.